All Episodes

 And the 1990s were boom years, the Clinton years, right?

-Double the number of you know, speaking of 1969, I remembered when junior high.
+Double the number of, you know, speaking of 1969, I remember junior high, this would have been, I don't know, 66 or 65, whatever.

-I'll never forget the principal of my screw, a guy named Fred Whithrow, by the way.
+I'll never forget the principal of my screw, a guy named Fred Withrow, by the way.

 It was because of an STD lecture he gave us in the gym one day.